-Windows 10 has introduced several new security features.
-One new security feature which has been added is called Credential Guard, that helps protect derived domain credentials.
+Windows 11/10 has introduced several new security features.
+One new security feature which has been added is called Credential Guard, which helps protect derived domain credentials.

-Credential Guard is one of the main security features available with Windows 10.
+Credential Guard is one of the main security features available with Windows 11/10.
 It allows protection against hacking of domain credentials thereby preventing hackers from taking over the enterprise networks.
-Along with features like Device Guard and Secure Boot, Windows 10 is more secure than any of the previous Windows operating system.
+Along with features like Device Guard and Secure Boot, Windows 11/10 is more secure than any of the previous Windows operating systems.

 When hackers compromised a Windows operating system earlier, they could get access to the hash used to encrypt the user credentials, as it would be stored in local RAM, without much protection.
 With Credential Manager, credentials are stored in a virtual container so that even if hackers compromise the system, they cannot access the hash.
 That way, they cannot penetrate computers on the network.

-In short, the Credential Guard feature in Windows 10 increases the security of domain credentials and related hashes so that it becomes almost impossible for hackers to access the secret and apply it to other computers.
-Thus any possibility of attack is stopped at entrance only.
-I won’t say Credential Guard is unbreakable, but it sure increases the level of security so that your computer and the network is safe.
+In short, the Credential Guard feature in Windows 11/10 increases the security of domain credentials and related hashes so that it becomes almost impossible for hackers to access the secret and apply it to other computers.
+Thus any possibility of attack is stopped at the entrance only.
+I won’t say Credential Guard is unbreakable, but it sure increases the level of security so that your computer and the network are safe.

 Read: Remote Credential Guard protects Remote Desktop credentials.

 There are a few limitations – especially if you are on budget laptops.
 Even Ultrabooks that don’t support Trusted Platform Module (TPM) cannot run Credential Guard though the book runs Windows 11/10 Enterprise.

 Credential Guard runs only in the Enterprise Edition of Windows 11/10.
 If you are using Pro or Education, you won’t get to use this feature.

 Your machine should be supporting Secure Boot and 64-bit virtualization.
 That leaves all 32-bit computers out of the scope of this feature.